netenglabs/suzieq/docs/2020-roadmap.md

 tech debt other things we need to mix in
 * Better separate database abstractions so that we can more easily add new databases
 * better unit tests with mocking instead of just end-to-end with real data.
-* better unit tests with mocking instead of end-to-end with real data.
 * great expectations or some other way of better verifying data output https://docs.greatexpectations.io/en/latest/